airphel/HBJson_2.8/README.md

 ** HBJson is a micro service providing JSON data from HBLink **
-    - almost not templated easily modified
+    - almost not templated easily editable
     - file or sql database data
     - map location of transmitting OMs